Scroll Top

 Agatha Kalinchenko, MD – Sr. Human Factors Consultant

-Dr. Agatha Radberger is a physician trained at Karolinska Institute in Stockholm, Sweden.
-Years of clinical exposure to surgery, hospital wards, and out-patient environments helps her bring a physician’s perspective to Sage Research & Design.
+Dr. Agatha Kalinchenko is a physician trained at Karolinska Institute in Stockholm, Sweden.
+Years of clinical exposure to surgery, hospital wards, and out-patient environments helps her bring a physician’s perspective to Sage Research + Design.
 Her other passion is behavioral science.
 Agatha earned a Master’s in Psychology from Lund University in Sweden.
 Her expertise in medicine and interest in the human mind translated easily to the applied fields of user experience and human factors.
 Before starting with Sage Research + Design, Agatha developed her UX skill set and design knowledge by providing strategic guidance to clients of the digital health company, JOOL Health.
-Now at Sage, she works as a medical and UX consultant, and is employing proven UX and Human Factors techniques to improve safety and patient satisfaction through improved healthcare product design.
+Now at Sage, she works as a medical and UX consultant and is employing proven UX and Human Factors techniques to improve safety and patient satisfaction through improved healthcare product design.

 REFERENCES